Zeldathon

-Zeldathon is a biannual video game charity marathon, broadcast live on Twitch.
+Zeldathon is an annual video game charity marathon, broadcast live on Twitch.
 Traditionally, every major video game in The Legend of Zelda series is completed back-to-back throughout the event, over the course of several days.
 Viewers are encouraged to donate directly to a selected charity in order to reach various goals and motivate the attendees to perform various challenges, such as playing the game upside down, or dressing up as a recurring video game character.

-As of 2021, more than 100 people from across the world have participated in the event, with the most recent instances featuring over 70 attendees each.
-Over the course of 26 marathons, the team has raised more than $3 million for various charitable causes.
+As of 2024, more than 100 people from across the world had participated in the event, with the most recent instances featuring over 70 attendees each.
+Over the course of 30 marathons, the team has raised more than $3 million for various charitable causes.

 At the conclusion of the 22nd marathon, a documentary on the event's history, Money Making Game, was announced with a projected release of December 2019 to celebrate Zeldathon's 10th anniversary.
 The documentary was premiered at the 25th marathon, Zeldathon Forces.
+On August 28, 2024, Matthew "MC" Moffit announced he was stepping down as director of Zeldathon.

 Founding

-Zeldathon was first organized in late 2009 between Matthew “MC” Moffit and Zak Ondish, having taken inspiration from other charity gaming marathons such as TheSpeedGamers.
+Zeldathon was first organized in late 2009 by Matthew "MC" Moffit and Zak Ondish, having taken inspiration from other charity gaming marathons such as TheSpeedGamers.

 Following the first marathon, motivation was low to continue to create another event.
 However, another attendee of the initial event wanted to do a second as a high school senior project.
 Moffit agreed to help, and they planned and executed a second summer event.
 Following this, the marathon continued to return twice annually, in the summer and winter, with occasional mini-marathons being held as needed.